Zerone-Laboratories/RIGEL/README.md

 The server will prompt you to choose between Groq (1) or Ollama (2) backend.

 #### Starting the MCP Server on a separate instance

+For debugging or standalone use, you can start the built-in MCP server manually:

 ```bash
 cd core/mcp/
 python rigel_tools_server.py
 ```

+#### Configuring MCP Servers

+Before starting the D-Bus server, you can configure custom MCP servers by editing `server.py`.
+The file includes commented examples showing how to:

+- Configure the built-in "rigel tools" server (SSE transport)
+- Add external MCP servers like "python-toolbox" (STDIO transport)
+- Set up environment variables and command-line arguments

+To enable MCP functionality:

+1. **Edit `server.py`** and uncomment the `default_mcp` configuration
+2. **Modify paths and settings** to match your environment
+3. **Start any external MCP servers** if using STDIO transport
+4. **Run the RIGEL server** with your MCP configuration

+If no MCP servers are configured, RIGEL will display a helpful message with setup instructions.

 #### Using the D-Bus Service